UK Mortgage Affordability Calculator 2026

 How UK Lenders Assess Affordability (Beyond Income Multiples)

-Since the Mortgage Market Review (MMR), UK lenders must conduct a detailed affordability assessment that goes beyond simple income multiples.
-Here is what they evaluate:
+Since the Mortgage Market Review (MMR), UK lenders must run a detailed affordability assessment beyond the income multiple.
+They evaluate:

 1. Stress Testing